 Nigel M. Smith is the New York-based Managing Editor at Indiewire, where he writes and edits daily for the site, heads up the Features section and serves as the primary liaison with IW's parent company, SnagFilms.
 Since joining IW in 2010, Nigel has conducted hundreds of interviews and covered virtually every major film festival.
 He can frequently be seen moderating talks with talent in New York and at festivals around the world.
 Nigel holds a Masters in Arts Journalism from Syracuse University, where he currently serves as an Advisory Board Member.
 Besides IW, Nigel’s writing has also appeared in Bullet Magazine, USA Today, MTV and The Post and Courier.
 Follow him @nigelmfs.

 Eric Kohn is the Chief Film Critic and Senior Editor at Indiewire.
 In addition to reviewing hundreds of films each year and reporting on the industry, Kohn travels to film festivals around the globe, interviews filmmakers and manages Indiewire's growing network for professional film critics, the Criticwire Network.
 Prior to joining Indiewire, Eric contributed to The New York Times, New York magazine, New York Press, Variety, The Hollywood Reporter, The Wrap, Moving Pictures, Filmmaker, Moviemaker and Heeb Magazine.
-Eric completed his undergraduate and graduate studies in cinema studies at New York University’s Tisch School of the Arts, where he currently teaches.
+Eric completed his undergraduate and graduate studies in cinema studies at New York University’s Tisch School of the Arts, where he currently teaches film criticism.
 A member of the New York Film Critics Circle, he is the editor of the upcoming book "Harmony Korine: Interviews," which will be published by the University of Mississippi Press in December 2014.
 Born in Texas and raised in Seattle, Eric currently lives in Brooklyn with his girlfriend, two cats and a flat screen TV.
 Follow him @erickohn.

 Paula Bernstein is the New York-based Filmmaker Toolkit and Technology Editor at Indiewire.
 She covers the intersection of entertainment and technology, including transmedia, social media, crowdfunding, new distribution platforms, digital filmmaking and other filmmaking tools.
 Over the course of her career as a journalist, Paula has written about film, television, technology and advertising for Fast Company, Filmmaker Magazine, TV Guide, The New York Times, Adweek and many other digital and print publications.
 A graduate of Wellesley College, she received her M.A. at New York University's Cinema Studies program.
 Paula is also the co-author of "Identical Strangers: A Memoir of Twins Separated and Reunited."
 Follow her @paulabernstein.